yoninachmany/empathy_dictionary/README.md

 # Empathy Dictionary

-This repository contains the datasets, experimental code and results presented in our ACL 2019.
+This repository contains the dataset, experimental code and results presented in our ACL 2019.

 ## Dataset